There are two currencies in Cuba:

-CUP: Official name Cuban Peso (a.k.a Moneda Nacional or Peso Nacional)
+- The CUP: Official name: Cuban Peso (a.k.a Moneda Nacional or Peso Nacional)

-Both currencies are now available to everyone (foreigners and Cubans) without any restrictions, but CUPs are mainly used by the Cubans and CUCs are used by both the foreigners and the Cubans.
-Some establishments only take CUCs and others only take CUPs.
-The CUP-only establishments are mostly for the day-to-day life, such as street food, produce markets, small grocery stores, cafeterias, public transportation, movies, etc. If you're travelling independently and/or off the beaten track, it's always handy to have a few Cuban pesos (CUP) on you when you're outside of a hotel or resort.
+Both currencies are now available to everyone (foreigners and Cubans) without any restrictions, but CUPs are still mainly used by the Cubans and CUCs are used by both foreigners and Cubans.
+Some commercial establishments only take CUCs and others only take CUPs.

-ALL CASH PURCHASES have to be made in CUC (or CUP); no other foreign currency
+- ALL CASH PURCHASES in Cuba have to be made in CUC (or CUP); no foreign currency is accepted.

-The Cuban currency is not traded internationally; so it cannot be bought in advance
+These currencies are not traded internationally, so they cannot be bought in advance.

 Future of the CUC: